lankydan/spring-data-cassandra-docker/spring-data-cassandra-docker.md

 ### Conclusion

 We have had a look at how to put a Spring application that connects to a Cassandra database into containers.
 One for the application and another for Cassandra.
 The application image is built from the project's code, whereas the Cassandra image is taken from Docker Hub.
 The image name is `cassandra` just to make sure no one forgets.
 In general connecting the two containers together was relatively simple but the application needed some adjustments to retry connecting to Cassandra running in the other container.
 This made the code a bit uglier, but it works at least...
-Thanks to the code written in this post, I now have another application that I don't need to setup on my own machine.
+Thanks to the code written in this post, I now have another application that I don't need to set up on my own machine.